 Building on Inclusive Excellence

-In this document, underrepresented populations refer to the following groups: AfricanAmerican, Latinx, Native American, Southeast Asian, and Pacific Islander, groups of varying abilities, women in the sciences, technology, engineering, and mathematics, or any other group that has been documented as underrepresented in the candidate’s academic discipline.
-The criteria (see page 3) do not require the candidate to identify as part of an underrepresented population.
+For the purposes of the BIE, underrepresented populations refer to the following groups: African-American, Latinx, Native American, Southeast Asian, and Pacific Islander, groups of varying abilities, women in the sciences, technology, engineering, and mathematics, or any other group that has been documented as underrepresented in the candidate’s academic discipline.
+The criteria do not require the candidate to identify as part of an underrepresented population.
 Instead the criteria are designed to assess the candidate’s demonstrated commitment to serving and/or addressing issues related to underrepresented populations.

 For the BIE searches approved in December 2019

 In December 2019, Provost Ochoa approved searches for 17 new faculty lines, to assist programs facing accreditation risk.
 As a condition of hiring for these 17 positions, they must be filled by candidates who meet at least three of the eight BIE criteria.
 All departments receiving these lines have been notified via email and provided information on this process.
 Please see the Hiring Guide for additional assistance with faculty searches.

 Departments that received one of the 17 BIE lines were notified in December 2019 and the Deans and chairs of those departments have received information via email.
 If your department was approved for a search prior to December 2019, that search is not subject to the requirements described here.
 It is also important to note that the old BIE program has been suspended so for searches initiated earlier in AY1920, there are no additional BIE lines for which you may apply as in past years.

 - Is engaged in service with underrepresented populations in higher education

 - Demonstrates knowledge of barriers for underrepresented students and faculty in higher education